 When you add or remove a memory module, you can check that the computer has recognized the change.
 To do this:

-Click the Start button, Control Panel, System and Security, and then System.
+Click Start, Control Panel, System and Security, and then System.

 The System window appears.
 Installed memory (RAM) is displayed below the System heading.